tripsplit-bw/marketing/README.md

 ## Project title
+Trip Split

+## Motivation
 A marketing page that was made to detail Trip Split's project goals.
 Trip Split is an app that allows you to add friends and set up tracking of money spent during a trip so all participating members can pay their fair share.

-## Motivation
 This app was made for that person in your travel group that you feel a little guilty for picking up the bill often.
 Keep track of purchases made within your group in order to split the cost of the fun of the trip.

 ## Code style
 Formatted using Prettier and Beautify